CEE-E/wimesoft-cybersecurity-program/04-Detect/splunk_detection_rules.md

-## Splunk Detection rules
+## Splunk Detection Rules — Overview

-This section implements Splunk searches (SPL) as detection rules for a prioritized set of MITRE ATT&CK techniques.
-These rules are designed to align with the mappings and the asset context defined in the Protect section, covering the eight high-priority MITRE ATT&CK techniques referenced in [High-Priority ATT&CK Techniques — Quick Reference](https://github.com/CEE-E/wimesoft-cybersecurity-program/blob/main/03-Protect/mitre_att%26ck_mapping.md#high-priority-attck-techniques--quick-reference) .
+These Splunk searches (SPL) implement prioritized detections for eight high-priority MITRE ATT&CK techniques referenced in [High-Priority ATT&CK Techniques — Quick Reference](https://github.com/CEE-E/wimesoft-cybersecurity-program/blob/main/03-Protect/mitre_att%26ck_mapping.md#high-priority-attck-techniques--quick-reference).

+The detection library is intentionally mapped to our control framework: each rule links to the applicable **NIST CSF 2.0** subcategory (primarily Detect / Respond) and to one or more **CIS Controls v8 (IG2)** entries.
+That traceability ensures detections are aligned with both operational requirements and the underlying controls they are intended to validate.

 ## 1) Valid Accounts — T1078